torvalds/linux/Documentation/arch/mips/booting.rst

          aligned on a 64 bit boundary.

   Legacy bootloaders do not use this convention, and they do not pass in a DT block.
-In this case, Linux will look for a builtin DTB, selected via CONFIG_DT_*.
+In this case, GNU/Linux will look for a builtin DTB, selected via CONFIG_DT_*.

   This convention is defined for 32-bit systems only, as there are not